sadanand-singh/news-agent/README.md

 - Collect up to 30 news items per topic
 - Apply date filters based on topic groups (Politics: 2 days, Technology: 4 days, Science/Health: 7 days)
 - Save results to `news_agent/agents/news/output/`
+- output will also be copied to `news-site/src/data/news.yaml` for deployment - This is controlled via `news_agent.news_dest_file` option in the config file

 ### Programmatic Usage